 You won’t get hacked, even if your WordPress has outdated plugins with vulnerabilities.

-Having said that, I sleep well at night knowing that my sites are protected by Firewall rules and that my hosting provider isn’t a piece of trash.
+Note: I sleep well at night knowing that my sites are protected by Cloudflare Firewall rules and that my hosting provider isn’t garbage

 Headless WordPress: More Expensive